velvia/links/rust.md

 NOTE2: `lazy_static` accesses are not cheap.
 Don't use it in hot code paths.

-#### Solutions to storing Dynamic objects
+### Dynamic objects, Box, dyn Any, Trait Objects

 In my experience, if you know all the possible types, using an enum is the fastest, most performant way to store something dynamic.
 No allocations in most cases, good data locality.  enum-dispatch is a big big help for enums.
 There are other solutions like using `dyn Any` but they are all slower and usually involves dynamic dispatch of some kind.
+Trait objects also have limitations - mainly around trait safety, so some trait methods are not usable in `dyn` situations esp Serde traits.
+OTOH, nested enums can cause serious memory bloat when you have large enum variants and they are used in collections.
+Here are some "better dyn Any" alternatives:
   - Related: [auto_enum](https://docs.rs/auto_enums/0.7.1/auto_enums/index.html) - a way to return enums when you might need to return `impl A` for some trait A when you might be returning diff implementations
   - Can also use [ambassador](https://crates.io/crates/ambassador) - to delegate trait implementations
   - See [dynamic](https://crates.io/crates/dynamic) for a faster alternative to `dyn Any`.
 However in my usage I didn't see a massive improvement.